The Mall at Robinson: Anchors

 Anchor stores are Dick's Sporting Goods, JCPenney, and Macy's.

 Macy's is the northernmost anchor with the former Sears serving as the southernmost anchor.
 The Dick's Sporting Goods store sits in the south east corner with JCPenney situated on the west side of the two-floor complex.

 A free-standing Kaufmann's department store was built in 1998 and sat as the only operating store until the remainder of the mall property was opened in 2001.
 The Kaufmann's store became Macy's in 2006.

 On May 31, 2018, it was announced that Sears would be closing as part of a plan to close 72 stores nationwide.
 The store closed in September 2018.

-In February 2023, it was announced that Primark and Forman Mills will open a location in the former Sears location, expected to open in September 2023.

 Stores

-The mall is home to approximately 130 stores including American Eagle Outfitters, Carter's, FYE, Hot Topic, LOFT, PacSun, Rue 21, Victoria's Secret, White House Black Market and Zumiez.
-The mall's food court, which has about ten eateries, sits on the second floor near the former Sears.
+The mall is home to approximately 90 stores including American Eagle Outfitters, Carter's, FYE, Hot Topic, LOFT, Rue 21, Victoria's Secret, White House Black Market and Zumiez.
+The mall's food court, which has about six eateries, sits on the second floor near the former Sears.